CaringBridge Staff | 10.24.19

 There’s nothing better than spending face-to-face quality time with your favorite people.
 Surrounding yourself with the people who love you can provide healing and joy in a difficult time.

 Most likely, your friends and family are willing to meet wherever is most convenient for you – don’t feel guilty about asking them to come your way.

 “When all the dust is settled and all the crowds are gone, the things that matter are faith, family and friends.”

-Prayer is something you can do at any time to get a sense of spiritual peace, and also reduce anxiety and stress.
-You can request that your loved ones help you start a prayer chain.
+Engaging in a particular spiritual practice or meditation is something you can do at any time to get a sense of peace.
+Meditation helps reduce anxiety and stress and can improve sleep .
+If you’re religious, you can find comfort in your community/church, and also request that your loved ones help you start a prayer chain.